 Netflix and Amazon Prime Video also offer offline viewing, but both have limitations.
 Not all content is available to download to view offline, but the catalogue of downloadable content and devices is continuously growing for both.
 You can find out more about how to download content by following the links below.

-Now TV doesn’t currently offer offline viewing for any of its shows or movies.
+Now TV doesn’t currently offer offline viewing for any of its shows or movies and is unlikely to do so in the future.

 Take a closer look at the differences and you’ll find that Netflix offers much better account features for anyone sharing their subscription.
-You can set up multiple accounts for different users to keep your recommendations and watch lists separate, and there’s also a dedicated kids section for child-friendly content.
+You can set up multiple accounts for different users to keep your recommendations and watch lists separate (see above), and there’s also a dedicated kids section for child-friendly content.

 One key difference that can be tricky to get your head around to start with is that while everything you see in Netflix and Now TV is available to stream as part of your subscription fee, only Prime Video content with a ‘Prime’ banner can be watched as part of the subscription.
 Other videos are available to watch but come at an additional cost to buy or rent.